chadwcarlson/metabase/README.md

 ### Features

-* Java 11
+- Java 11
-* PostgreSQL 13
+- PostgreSQL 13
-* Automatic TLS certificates
+- Automatic TLS certificates
-* Automatic Java heap size configuration
+- Automatic Java heap size configuration
-* Automatic upstream updates via Source Operations
+- Automatic upstream updates via Source Operations

+## Getting started

+To use this template for your metabase project, you need to go through the following steps:

+- Go through the README 😉

+- Clone the repo

+- Make the neccessary edits and customizations to suite your needs.

+- Create a new project with the [Platform.sh CLI](https://docs.platform.sh/development/cli.html)

+- Configure your project remote.

+- Git commit your changes

+- Push to Platform.sh 🚀

 ### Platform.sh customizations